-There are eight in this litter, we are selling two males and two females.
+There are eight in this litter, we are selling one male and one female, all of them are golden in color.
 This litter will come with an application for registration with AKC.
-Mom and dad are both pure Goldens and both are registered with AKC.
-Mom is gold in color and she weighs 55#.
-Dad is gold in color and he weighs 65#.
+Mom and dad are both pure bred Golden Retrievers and both are registered with AKC.
+Mom is golden in color and she weighs 55#.
+Dad is golden in color and he weighs 65#.
 We will be selling this litter as pet quality and companion only, although they are registered we do not guarantee breeding or show potential.

 About This Breed: